Tutorial 1 – Example case (basics)

 Energy Demands represent the consumptions of the area that you are modelling.

-à Press Add New Energy Demand to add an electricity or heat demand.
+> Press Add New to add an electricity or heat demand.

-à Select the hub that requires the energy (only one hub here to choose from).
-Then select the energy carrier related to the demand and name this energy demand.
+> Select the hub that requires the energy (only one hub here to choose from).
+Then select the energy carrier related to the demand.
+You can rename this energy demand.

-à Press Select From Our Database to make things easier and select already saved profiles.
-For the Energy carriers given below, select the following energy demands from the Database:
+> Press Generate Profile to make things easier and generate your site-specific profiles based on profiles saved within the database.
+For the Energy carriers given below, select the following Demand Type – Building Use – Building Age combinations from the Database:

-à Select Add New Solar Resource to add the solar irradiance available.
+> Select Add New to add the solar irradiance available.

-à Give the available solar collector area of 10 000 [m2] for example and select Add.
+> Give an Available Solar Collector Area of 10’000 [m2] for example and select Add.

 To include the price and the CO2 emission of energy imports, those need to be added to the model.
 They depend of the energy carrier imported.

-à For the EC Electricity, select Add New Import/Export and fill in the boxes like the following:
+> For the EC Electricity, exports are also considered.
+Select Add New and fill in the boxes like the following:

 Step 6 – Supply Technologies